← Back to rubinobservatory.org

 Who are the Rubin Observatory/LSST Science Collaborations (SC) and how do they relate to the broad scientific community?

-The Rubin Observatory/LSST Science Collaborations are self-organized, self-managed groups of scientists which are recognized by Rubin Observatory as reservoirs of expertise and as stakeholders in Rubin Observatory strategic decisions.
-They have a direct line of communication with the Rubin Observatory team (i.e. the Project during construction) through resources supported by the LSST Corporation (e.g. a slack channel, dedicated community pages, and the existence of a Coordinator).
+The Rubin Observatory/LSST Science Collaborations are self-organized, self-managed groups of scientists who are recognized by Rubin Observator (as described in the Science Collaboration's Federation document) as reservoirs of expertise.
+They have a direct line of communication with the Rubin Observatory team (i.e. the Project during construction) through resources supported by the LSST Corporation (e.g. a Slack channel, dedicated community pages, and the existence of a Coordinator).
 The Science Collaborations also have a standing committee on the LSSTC Executive Board.
 The Science Collaborations, however, have no privileged access to Rubin Observatory data or software.
 All scientists that have Rubin Observatory data rights are welcome to apply to join one or more SCs, but membership rules, including requirements for acceptance within a SC, are established independently by each SC.

 How can I join a science collaboration (SC)?